med033/front-technical-test/README.md

 ### Structure

-In this repository's main branch you are provided with a webpack-based boilerplate that allows you to quickly start developing your app in **TypeScript** and **Sass**.
-That being said, you are free to change anything you want.
+This repository’s main branch provides a ready to use Angular 19 boilerplate, pre-configured with **TypeScript** and **Sass**, allowing you to quickly start building scalable and maintainable web applications.
+The project structure is organized for easy development, and you are free to customize it to fit your needs.

 Although we are working with Angular at Ictechlab, there is _no limitation_ in the frameworks and libraries you can use for this test.